johnsusek/elastalert-server/README.md

 ## Installation
 The most convenient way to run the ElastAlert server is by using our Docker container image.
 The default configuration uses `localhost:9200` as ElasticSearch host, if this is not the case in your setup please edit `es_host` and `es_port` in both the `elastalert.yaml` and `config.json` configuration files.

 To run the Docker image you will want to mount the volumes for configuration and rule files to keep them after container updates.
-In order to do that conveniently, please do: `git clone https://github.com/bitsensor/elastalert.git; cd elastalert`
+In order to do that conveniently, please do: `git clone https://github.com/johnsusek/elastalert-server.git && cd elastalert-server`

 ```bash
 docker run -d -p 3030:3030 -p 3333:3333 \